bitbank2/FastIO/README.md

 The standard digital pin numbers of each Arduino board map to different port addresses depending on the chipset in use.
 FastIO changes the pin numbering to be based on the AVR port and not the virtual I/O pin.
-The pin numbers are specified as port (B/C/D/E/F/G) plus bit For example, on the ATmega32u4 (Leonardo / Pro Micro), digital pin 2 is actually bit 1 of port D. To access that pin with the FastIO library you would specify pin number 0xD1.<br>
+The pin numbers are specified as port (B/C/D/E/F/G) plus bit.
+For example, on the ATmega32u4 (Leonardo / Pro Micro), digital pin 2 is actually bit 1 of port D. To access that pin with the FastIO library you would specify pin number 0xD1.<br>